TeodoraAlina/pasta-la-vista/README.md

 ### Cloning
  <details>
+ <summary>Steps on cloning</summary>

- <summary>Taken from GitHub's documentation on cloning, which can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)</summary>
+Taken from GitHub's documentation on cloning, which can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)

 * Once logged into GitHub, navigate to the repository you wish to clone.
 * Next to the green Gitpod button there's a button that reads code, click this.